GoogleChrome/web.dev/src/site/content/en/notifications/codelab-notifications-service-worker/index.md

     This is a message from a function stub that you will implement in this codelab.

-Now let's check out the sample app's code in the embedded Glitch on this page.
+Now let's take a look at the sample app's code in the embedded Glitch on this page.

 1. In the embedded Glitch, take a look at `public/index.js`: